Introduction Biography Addresses Portraits

 Later a view from the Florence-Forli road gave me the setting for the story working in my mind.
 From high up in the road over the Apennines I used to look down in winter into a vast, remote bowl.
 Far away on the lip of the bowl was the thin smoke of a small town.
 The remoteness and magic of the bowl fascinated me and one day I explored it … and found the places which in the story became Cappa and Montefalcone.

 The route Canning describes in the book shows Premilcuore as the best candidate for 'Cappa'.
-A recent academic paper by Stefano Piastra confirms this and proposes the village of Corniolo for 'Montefalcone'.
+An academic paper from 2014 by Stefano Piastra confirms this and proposes the village of Corniolo for 'Montefalcone'.

 (Expulsion of Adam and Eve by Masaccio, before and after cleaning in 1980.)